yleehung/hello-world/README.md

 Hi Everybody !

 Yong here, I like working in IT field,
-I've want to learn a lot of programming script.
+I want to learn a lot of programming script.